-Ideal for anybody going to remote regions of the world.
-Developed with the Scottish Qualifications Authority (SQA) for professional outdoor workers.
+Ideal for anybody working or leading groups in the Outdoors.
 It will maintain most outdoor National Governing Body (NGB) instructor licences such as Mountain Leader and British Canoe Union awards.
-It is also perfect for Duke of Edinburgh Award staff and participants
+It is also perfect for Duke of Edinburgh Award staff and participants.

 Both units are typically delivered together, integrated throughout the course and contextualised to make the course relevant for, and aimed at, outdoor professionals from the start of the training.
 Throughout the course the instructor will be comparing and contrasting what is different in both urban and remote outdoor environments, giving the first aider a clear understanding of the roles and priorities for both urban and remote outdoor settings.

-Our trainers come from a range of professional backgrounds such as the emergency services, the military and outdoor professionals.
 We aim to match instructors to your specific training requirements.
-They are aware of the specific needs of various outdoor environments, fully understandingthe problems and judgements that have to be made when dealing with incidents in stressful, dangerous and remote situations.
-Learn more about our trainers and what makes them unique.
+They are aware of the specific needs of various outdoor environments, fully understanding the problems and judgements that have to be made when dealing with incidents in stressful, dangerous and remote situations.

-Our training is very practical and hands on with a typically 70% practical to just 30% theory.
-Our courses do not rely upon the usual ‘death by PowerPoint’, instead we use progressive incident scenario based training methods.
+Our training is very practical and hands on.
+We do not rely upon the usual ‘death by PowerPoint’, instead we use progressive incident scenario based training methods.
 Our courses teach techniques proven to work in real life incidents and not just in a classroom.
 Our training builds confidence and develops first aid skills into complete incident management.